SharonVaughan/StrataGems/README.md

 ![dbstructure](https://cloud.githubusercontent.com/assets/20434999/25947535/2c841456-3693-11e7-97fc-8b48de7de0f5.png)

-## This image describes the interconnectivity between the pages of the app.
+## This image describes...
+the interconnectivity between the pages of the app.
 Essentially there are two views of the app; one for the general public to view information about affiliates, the other for those with edit priviledges.

 ![figma](https://cloud.githubusercontent.com/assets/20434999/25947591/757410ee-3693-11e7-805a-b183f2e51d12.png)